docpad-archive/documentation/01-start/04-deploy.html.md

 ### Optional: Custom domains

-If you're also wanting to use custom domains for your website, [follow the Heroku Guide here](https://devcenter.heroku.com/articles/custom-domains), or alternatively here is a generic guide:
+If you’re also wanting to use custom domains for your website, [follow the Heroku Guide here](https://devcenter.heroku.com/articles/custom-domains), or alternatively here is a generic guide:

 1. Ping your server (e.g., `ping balupton.herokuapp.com`)

 1. Grab the IP address from the output

-1. Login to your domain's DNS manager
+1. Login to your domain’s DNS manager

 1. Create an A Record for your domain pointing to that IP address